pfsense/docs/source/interfaces/low-throughput-troubleshooting.rst

 If the system is not under any stress whatsoever while transferring data, the problem likely lies elsewhere.

-If the amount of “System” CPU is high and the amount of interrupts is low, the problem may be in the amount of packet processing happening in pf or being used for encryption.
+If the amount of "System" CPU is high and the amount of interrupts is low, the problem may be in the amount of packet processing happening in pf or being used for encryption.
 If pf is pushing the CPU as high as it can, it may require a faster CPU.
 On pfSense 2.1.x and earlier, pf is